-Income tax is levied by the federal government on the annual earnings of an individual, organization or other legal entity such as an estate or trust.
+Federal income tax is levied by the federal government on the annual earnings of an individual, organization or other legal entity such as an estate or trust.

-Estate tax is a federal or state tax imposed when a deceased person’s property transfers to an heir or beneficiary of a will.
+An estate or inheritance tax is a federal or state tax imposed when a deceased person’s property transfers to an heir or beneficiary of a will.

 Property tax typically is based on a fixed proportion of the value of the property being taxed.